BeihangHuiye/Detection-of-Defects-in-Adhesive-Coating-Based-on-Machine-Vision/README.md

-小陶的论文《Detection of Defects in Adhesive Coating Based on Machine Vision》源代码
+《Detection of Defects in Adhesive Coating Based on Machine Vision》

-在论文ACCEPT后会开源论文所使用的代码！
+The code used in the paper will be open source after the paper ACCEPT!